Justify claims Triple Crown with Belmont Stakes win

 "This never gets old," an emotional Baffert said after the race.

-"He is a superior horse.
-He could have won every race on the undercard today, he's just that kind of horse."
+Baffert said Justify was simply the best horse at the track on Saturday.

-The large and muscular Justify, owned by China Horse Club, Head of Plains Partners, Starlight Racing & WinStar Farm, was ridden to victory by the veteran Smith.
+"He could have won every race on the undercard today, he's just that kind of horse."

-At 52, Smith is the oldest jockey to ever win the Triple Crown.
+The large and muscular Justify, owned by China Horse Club, Head of Plains Partners, Starlight Racing & WinStar Farm, made 52-year-old Smith the oldest jockey to ever win the Triple Crown.

 "This horse ran a tremendous race.
 He's so gifted he’s sent from heaven," Smith said of Justify, who was the 4/5 favorite.